Review Generation vs Online Reputation Management: Discover the Difference and Learn the Playbook that will Protect Your Brand

 If you have not done so already, it’s important to start making sure your online listings are verified across all local directories.
 This is the first step in your effort to optimize your online listings to appeal to search engine algorithms and improve your local rankings.
 A local citation is any mention of your business on an online directory, and all pertinent information that comes with it— your business name, website, address, phone number, hours of operation, additional business details, and any keywords associated with your business.

-Along with the big three (Google, Yelp, and Facebook), it’s important to take into account auxiliary directories like Bing, Yellow Pages, and Citysearch.
+Along with the big three Important review sites, it’s important to take into account auxiliary directories like Bing, Yellow Pages, and Citysearch.
 Check to make sure that all your business information is mirrored across every online listing.
 In addition to maximizing every listing for content, you also need to seek out and remove the duplicate citations that could have been created or automatically generated online.
 Nowadays, search engines are intuitive enough to see which businesses actually take the time to validate their listings, remove their duplicates, and confirm that all business information is consistent across the board.
 For your effort, you will be rewarded with a higher ranking in search results, and a greater chance of being found by potential customers in your local area.

 When used correctly, Social Media can be used as a tool to grow your audience and connect with your customers on a more personal level.
 Post regularly to keep your customers engaged and use this as an opportunity to create a personality for your brand identity.
 You can even share positive testimonials that will not only add to the buzz about your business, but can also encourage satisfied customers to leave you a positive review if they haven’t done so already.
 Facebook, in particular, serves as both a Social Media Network and a Local Business Listing, so it’s important to treat it as such by optimizing your business information and matching the content with all other local citations for consistency.